jeffleus/ionic-pdf/README.md

 ## Run locally

 This assumes you already have an emulator setup for iOS or Android.
-Substitute `android` for `ios` below to use Android. (skip the ionic/cordova install if you are already setup to develop in ionic
+Substitute `android` for `ios` below to use Android. (*skip the ionic/cordova install if you are already setup to develop in ionic*)

-    npm install -g ionic cordova
+    sudo npm install -g ionic cordova
     git clone https://github.com/jeffleus/ionic-pdf.git
     cd ionic-pdf
     ionic platform add ios